cobalthq/cobalt-product-public-docs/README.md

 This error occurs for one of the following reasons:

-- If you have not installed the extended version of Hugo.
+- If you haven't installed the extended version of Hugo.
   See the Docsy [user guide](https://www.docsy.dev/docs/getting-started/) for instructions on how to install Hugo.
-- If you have not installed the `postcss-cli` NPM package.
+- If you haven't installed the `postcss-cli` NPM package.

 ### Link punctuation format error

-If you run into a format error, where punctuation seems to have extra space after links, you may need to reconfigure your IDE.
+If you run into a format error, where punctuation seems to have extra space after links, you may want to reconfigure your IDE.
 For example, if you use vim, you can add the following lines to your vim configuration file (~/.vimrc):

 ```